| 2.6.1 Retailing is a major industry with particular

 and would have limited adverse effects on established shops in the

+town centre.
 2.6.20 The District Planning Authority has allocated a site for

 a major food superstore as part of the Stowmarket Strategic Development